ericmsauer/ice-maze/README.md

 - Old fashioned drawing (drawing every frame)

 # TODO
-- So many that I don't want to list them, I just started a new project that uses DirectX.
+- So many that I don't want to list them, I just started a new project that is a game engine.